-- a.
-An application to develop under the MDO shall be made to the Planning Commission for its review and recommendation to City Council.
-The application shall be filed concurrently with a fully documented Preliminary Site Plan.
-The Preliminary Site Plan shall be completed in accordance with the review requirements as set forth and regulated in the City's Site Plan and Development Manual and Section 6.1.
-The MDO plan shall include the information required in subsection 3.34.7.C. - b.
+- 1. An application to develop under the MDO shall be made to the Planning Commission for its review and recommendation to City Council.
+The application shall be filed concurrently with a fully documented preliminary site plan.
+The preliminary site plan shall be completed in accordance with the review requirements as set forth and regulated in the City's Site Plan and Development Manual and Section 6.1.
+The MDO plan shall include the information required in subsection 3.34.7.C, below. - 2.
 In those instances where it is necessary to request rezoning in order to effectuate a MDO plan, an application to rezone shall be made to the Planning Commission for its review and recommendation to the City Council.
-The application for rezoning shall be completed in accordance with the City's Site Plan & Development Manual.
+The application for rezoning shall be completed in accordance with the City's Site Plan & Development Manual. - 3.
+The Planning Commission may proceed simultaneously with review and recommendation on applications for rezoning, MDO plan and preliminary site plan approval, along with any associated permit reviews.

 - c.
-The Planning Commission may proceed simultaneously with review and recommendation on applications for rezoning, MDO plan and Preliminary Site Plan approval, along with any associated permit reviews. - iii.
 Planning Commission Review.
 Upon receipt of an application for preliminary site plan, the application shall be reviewed by the Plan Review Center and referred to the Planning Commission for preliminary review.
 Following preliminary review, the Planning Commission shall set a public hearing date for review of the application.
 Notice of the public hearing shall be given and the hearing held as provided by the Zoning Enabling Act, at which a review shall be conducted.
 Following such review, the Planning Commission shall provide its report and recommendation to the City Council.
-In making its recommendation to the City Council, the Planning Commission shall consider: - (1) Consistency with the Master Plan; - (2) Innovative planning and design excellence; - (3) Relationship to adjacent land uses, design form and layout; - (4) Compliance with this Ordinance, including subsections 3.33 and 3.34; - (5) Adherence to the City West Design Guide; - (5) Benefits to the community such as publicly accessible parks and open areas, and public facilities. - (6) Pedestrian and vehicular safety provisions. - (7) Aesthetic beauty in terms of design, exterior materials, landscaping, and natural features, including internal compatibility within the development as well as its relationship to surrounding properties, and - (8) Provisions for the future users of the project. - (9) The standards of Section 6.1.2.C for Special Land Uses. - iv.
+In making its recommendation to the City Council, the Planning Commission shall consider: - (1) Consistency with the Master Plan; - (2) Innovative planning and design excellence; - (3) Relationship to adjacent land uses, design form and layout; - (4) Compliance with this Ordinance, including subsections 3.33 and 3.34; - (5) Adherence to the City West Design Guide; - (5) Benefits to the community such as publicly accessible parks and open areas, and public facilities. - (6) Pedestrian and vehicular safety provisions. - (7) Aesthetic beauty in terms of design, exterior materials and landscaping, including internal compatibility within the development as well as its relationship to surrounding properties, and - (8) Provisions for the future users of the project. - a.
 City Council Approval.
 The City Council shall review the Preliminary Site Plan with regard to the Planning Commission's recommendation and the review requirements and conditions set forth in Section 3.34.4.A.
-The City Council shall determine whether the proposed plan meets the conditions as set forth in Section 3.33 and 3.34, and the standards of Section 6.1.2.C. - a.
+The City Council shall determine whether the proposed plan meets the conditions as set forth in Section 3.33 and 3.34, and the standards of Section 6.1.2.C. - i.
 As part of its approval of the Preliminary Site Plan, the Council is authorized to impose conditions that are reasonably related to the purposes of this section and that will: - Insure public services and facilities affected by a proposed land use or activity will be capable of accommodating increased services and facility loads caused by the land use or activity, - Protect the natural environment and conserve natural resources and energy, - Insuring compatibility with adjacent uses of land, and - Promote the use of land in a socially and economically desirable manner.